hybrisPawelWiacek/mcp-helper-v2/README.md

 A conversational framework for configuring MCP servers with Claude Code.

+> **For Claude Code**: When this project is cloned as a subproject, refer to [CLAUDE.md](CLAUDE.md) for detailed instructions on how to interact with this framework.
+CLAUDE.md is the primary instruction file that Claude Code should read.

 ## Quick Start

 1. Clone this repository into your project: